KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/05-check-examples-page.md

-!!! abstract "Chapter Goals"
+---
+title: Bootstrap example page
+---

+In this chapter, we are going to

-    - Learn how to copy code from Bootstrap examples.
+  - Learn how to copy code from Bootstrap examples page.
-    - Get used to check console tab's log of google dev tools.
+  - Get used to check `console` log of Chrome DevTools.

+## Check examples page

 There is a **Examples** page in Bootstrap.